 A: Caltrans advocates and works to implement a safe, user friendly and efficient pedestrian/bicycle system.
 Planners encourage the use of non-motorized travel by providing information on bicycling (including bike maps) and pedestrian access routes.
 Furthermore, the Department awards grant money for "Safe Routes to Schools" (SR2S) projects and "Transportation Enhancement Activities" (TEA).
 SR2S projects help improve bicycle and pedestrian access in and around schools.
 Additionally, we continue to work in partnership with local agencies, and various committees and task forces to promote the creation and maintenance of bicycle and pedestrian amenities (benches, bike lanes, landscaping...) and improve bicycle/pedestrian safety.

 Q: What is our planning division's role in smart growth/community planning/livable communities?

-A: DOTP established the Office of Community Planning (OCP) to address the need for community-sensitive approaches to transportation decision-making.
+A: DOTP established the Office of Smart Mobility and Climate Change (OSMCC) to address the need for community-sensitive approaches to transportation decision-making.
 We are working to develop partnerships, policies and practices that coordinate land use and transportation planning to create more livable communities.
-At the local regional and statewide levels we are forming partnerships to aid in the decision-making process and are working to encourage earlier and more frequent community involvement which will allow for the development of projects that enjoy public support because of consistency with community values.
+At the local, regional and statewide levels we are forming partnerships to aid in the decision-making process and are working to encourage earlier and more frequent community involvement which will allow for the development of projects that enjoy public support because of consistency with community values.
 We are also working to develop expertise in community planning and public participation techniques and will integrate this knowledge into the department's planning activities.

 Q: What is a transit Oriented Development (TOD)?